-209 Number of Central Libraries This is one type of single outlet library (SO) or the library, which is the operational center of a multiple-outlet library (MO or MA).
+Number of Central Libraries This is one type of single outlet library (SO) or the library, which is the operational center of a multiple-outlet library (MO or MA).
 Usually all processing is centralized here and the principal collections are housed here.
 Synonymous with main library.
 Note: Each administrative entity may report either no central library or one central library.
 No administrative entity may report more than one central library.
-In the administrative entity file, this simply means reporting "0" or "1" for central library.
+In the administrative entity file, this simply means reporting "0" or "1" for central entity file, this simply means reporting "0" or "1" for central library.
 Where two or more libraries are considered "centrals" for state or local purposes, one central library and one or more branch libraries should be reported to FSCS.
 If you wish to identify a central library in the outlet file, identify the library with the largest collection as the central library for FSCS purposes, and report all others as branches.
 Where there are several co-equal outlets and no principal collection, report all such outlets as branches, not central libraries.

+210Number of Branch

-210 Number of Branch Libraries A branch library is an auxiliary unit of an administrative entity which has at least all of the following: Separate quarters; An organized collection of library materials; Paid staff; and Regularly scheduled hours for being open to the public.
+LibrariesA branch library is an auxiliary unit of an administrative entity

+which has at least all of the following:

+- 1. Separate quarters; - 2.
+An organized collection of library materials; - 3.
+Paid staff; and - 4.
+Regularly scheduled hours for being open to the public.

 211 Number of Bookmobiles A bookmobile is a traveling branch library.
-It consists of at least all of the following: A truck or van that carries an organized collection of library materials; Paid staff; and Regularly scheduled hours (bookmobile stops) for being open to the public.
-Note: Count the number of vehicles in use. not the number of stops the vehicle makes.
+It consists of at least all of the following:

+- 1. A truck or van that carries an organized collection of library materials; - 2.
+Paid staff; and - 3.
+Regularly scheduled hours (bookmobile stops) for being open to the public.

+Note: Count the number of vehicles in use, not the number of stops the vehicle makes.